microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraAdministrativeUnitMember.md

 ```

 ## Description
-the Get-EntraAdministrativeUnitMember cmdlet gets a member of a Microsoft Entra ID administrative unit.
+The Get-EntraAdministrativeUnitMember cmdlet gets a member of a Microsoft Entra ID administrative unit.

 ## Examples